Coandă effect: Problems caused

-The engineering use of Coandă effect has disadvantages as well as advantages.
+Aside from the numerous possible advantages of the Coandă effect being exploited in engineering, its use can engender disadvantages as well.

 In marine propulsion, the efficiency of a propeller or thruster can be severely curtailed by the Coandă effect.
 The force on the vessel generated by a propeller is a function of the speed, volume and direction of the water jet leaving the propeller.
 Under certain conditions (e.g., when a ship moves through water) the Coandă effect changes the direction of a propeller jet, causing it to follow the shape of the ship's hull.
 The side force from a tunnel thruster at the bow of a ship decreases rapidly with forward speed.
 The side thrust may completely disappear at speeds above about 3 knots.

 If the Coandă effect is applied to symmetrically shaped nozzles, it presents resonance problems.